How to organize documents in a data room hero.

 Organizing for different scenarios

-Fundraising data room (seed to Series B)
+Fundraising (seed to Series B)

 At seed stage, keep it lean: